llSourcell/IPMQuickstart-iOS/README.md

 ## Setting Up The iOS App

-The app already has the 2 dependencies you need preloaded onto the project (Twilio IPM and libc++.dylib)
+The app uses Cocoapods for dependencies.
+Just run 'pod install' to install the dependencies, then open IPMQuickstart.xcworkspace to view the project.

 Just compile and run the project and you're good to go!
 The app will generate a username and autoconnect to the 'general' channel